 He didn’t share all the details until a call one week after the race.
 It was then that I learned he is still carrying two bullet fragments, one in each side.
 He will probably never return to his previous level of running and will always be in pain.

 So is his work life.
 The shooting left him so traumatized that he suffers from severe PTSD.
 Running is his only escape from the nightmares.

 But the real life nightmares are still occurring.
 Those two intruders were never charged and are desperately looking to silence Aaron.
-He narrowly escaped the latest attempt on his life was threatened just before leaving Houston for the Tampa race.
+He narrowly escaped the latest attempt on his life just before leaving Houston for the Tampa race.

 Is there any wonder why he spends every day, all day at a Starbucks in the presence of police officers on break and doing their paperwork?
 It is literally the only place where he feels safe.